elizoller/tapas/tapas_base/README.txt

   http://adaptivethemes.com/documentation/layout-settings-guide

-* Color options: Enable the theme at admin/appearance, and visit admin/appearance/settings/new_tapas_sub to modify the color scheme if desired.
+* Color options: Enable the theme at admin/appearance, and visit admin/appearance/settings/tapas_base to modify the color scheme if desired.

-* Menus: The new_tapas_sub theme does not support the hard coded menu defaults.
+* Menus: The tapas_base theme does not support the hard coded menu defaults.
 To setup your main navigation menu, place the block containing the menu you want in the "Menu Bar" region.

 -- SUPERFISH DROP MENUS --

-new_tapas_sub supports the Superfish module which is a dynamic menu module and enables drop menus and other styles.
+tapas_base supports the Superfish module which is a dynamic menu module and enables drop menus and other styles.
 First configure the Superfish menu to use the "none" style and then place the menu in the "Menu Bar" region.
 Superfish installation instructions and downloads can be found on the Superfish menu project page: